joinpursuit/Pursuit-Core-Web-React-Group-Project/README.md

 ## To start off
 * Assemble into your groups.
 * Review [The Groupwork Notes](./groupwork.md)
 * Get a trello board from the [template](https://trello.com/b/dYKNBTdL) and add all the team members and instructors to it.
-The trello usernames for instructors are alejandrofranco23, wynter21 & jungraejang.
+The trello usernames for instructors are: `TBD`
 * Discuss the project and pick a name for your App.
 * Agree on roles for every team member. (add this as ticket on trello)
 * Review sample group norms and establish your own. (add this as a ticket on trello)